 Folic Acid is another water-soluble B vitamin that helps with low blood levels.
 You can also find Folic Acid in spinach, oranges, beans, bread, cereals, rice, pasta, and many other foods.

 Iron is an important mineral that our bodies use for many functions.
-Iron helps our muscles store and use oxygen as it carries oxygen from our lungs throughout our entire body.
+This essential nutrient helps our muscles store and use oxygen as it carries oxygen from our lungs throughout our entire body.
 Iron can be found in foods like shellfish, spinach, liver, legumes, red meat, pumpkin seeds, quinoa, and many other foods.

 Pantothenic Acid (Vitamin B5) is a water-soluble B vitamin and an essential nutrient.
 Although there is no science that backs this, many people take pantothenic acid to help with acne, allergies, asthma, headaches, and many more issues.
 Vitamin B5 can be also found in chicken, turkey, beef, salmon, lobster, egg yolk, milk, yogurt, and many other forms of food.

 Iodine is a chemical element that your body needs but is unable to naturally produce.
-Iodine is needed in the body to help produce hormones.
-Iodine is known to help reduce thyroid hormone and can fight fungus, bacteria, and other microorganisms.
+To produce horomones, your body needs Iodine.
+It is known to help reduce thyroid hormone and can fight fungus, bacteria, and other microorganisms.

 Copper is an essential trace mineral that’s present in all body tissues.
 Iron works with copper to assist your body in making red blood cells.
 Copper also assists with keeping nerves, immune system, blood vessels, and bones healthy.
 High amounts of copper can be found in organ meats, oysters, nuts, seeds, lobster, dark chocolate, and many other forms of food.

 Molybdenum is an essential nutrient that your body needs to stay healthy.
-Molybdenum activates four enzymes that help your body break down harmful sulfites and prevents toxins from building up in your body.
+This activates four enzymes that help your body break down harmful sulfites and prevents toxins from building up in your body.

 As you can see, vitamins, minerals, and nutrients are vital to our health and well-being.
 We just went over nineteen examples of what you should be taking, whether it’s by the food you eat or the multivitamins that you take.
 Now we’re going to take a look at CBD.